veronika-matuskova/book-manager/docs/PRD.md

 - Save/Cancel buttons
 - Note: Book count not displayed here (not useful context)

-#### 6.2.5 Book Detail View
+#### 6.2.5 Book Detail View (Modal/Pop-up)
+- **Display Type:** Modal/pop-up window that opens on top of Explore or My Books pages
+- **Opening:**
+  - Click on book card from Explore or My Books pages
+  - Opens as modal overlay, maintaining page context underneath
+- **Components:**
-- Full book information
+  - Full book information display
   - Series information displayed (if part of series) with "series" tag and series name
   - Series count display (if book is in a series) - shows number of books in the series (useful context)
+  - Link/button to open Series Detail view (if book is in a series)
-- Edit button
+  - Edit button (for UserBook metadata only)
   - Status selector
   - Date pickers
   - Remove from collection button
+  - "Open in New Tab" button - opens book detail in separate browser tab/page
+  - Close button (X) - closes modal and returns to previous page context
+- **Behavior:**
+  - When closed, returns to previous page (Explore or My Books) with previous context maintained (scroll position, filters, search)
+  - Can be opened in separate tab via "Open in New Tab" button
   - Note: Book count not displayed here (not useful context for single book view)

+#### 6.2.6 Series Detail View (Modal/Pop-up)
+- **Display Type:** Modal/pop-up window that opens on top of Book Detail View
+- **Opening:**
+  - Click on series name/link from Book Detail View (if book is in a series)
+  - Opens as modal overlay on top of Book Detail modal
+- **Components:**
+  - Series information (name, author)
+  - All books in the series listed
+  - Books displayed in order (if position is set)
+  - Books owned by user highlighted with "owned" tag
+  - Series count shows number of books in the series
+  - Reading count display (if applicable)
+  - Each book shows: cover, title, author
+  - Click on book card opens Book Detail View (replaces current Book Detail modal)
+  - "Open in New Tab" button - opens series detail in separate browser tab/page
+  - Close button (X) - closes modal and returns to Book Detail View
+- **Behavior:**
+  - When closed, returns to Book Detail View (if it was open)
+  - Can be opened in separate tab via "Open in New Tab" button
+  - Modal stacking: Series Detail modal appears on top of Book Detail modal

-#### 6.2.6 Profile Page
+#### 6.2.7 Profile Page
 - User information display
 - Edit profile button
 - Book count display (total owned books) - useful context for profile
 - Series count display (total series user has books from) - useful context for profile
 - Statistics (total books, reading stats) - optional for MVP

-#### 6.2.7 Bulk Operations View
+#### 6.2.8 Bulk Operations View
 - Bulk Edit Modal/Dialog:
   - Shows count of selected books
   - Form to edit common metadata: